 Sansevieria can survive very challenging circumstances.
 But, it is not the best situation for the plant.

 Plants suffering from too little light and water and tolerating inconsistent temperatures become stunted and weak and may lack vibrancy in qualities such as variegation.

-For bird nests Sansevieria plants to thrive and reach its full potential, keep your plant in bright indirect sunlight at comfortable, consistent room temperatures.
+For bird nests Sansevieria plants to thrive and reach their full potential, keep your plant in bright indirect sunlight at comfortable, consistent room temperatures.

 Water thoroughly from below or at the base of the plant when the soil becomes dry.

 Don’t allow water to stand on the leaves.
 Be careful not to overwater as this can lead to root rot.
 Always plant in a grow pot with a drainage hole.